Uranium–lead dating: Computation

 (The notation $\text{Pb}^*$, sometimes used in this context, refers to radiogenic lead.
-For zircon, the original lead content can be assumed to be zero, and the notation can be ignored.)
+For unaltered zircon, the original lead content can be assumed to be zero, and the notation can be ignored.)
 These are said to yield concordant ages (t from each equation 1 and 2).
 It is these concordant ages, plotted over a series of time intervals, that result in the concordant line.

 Loss (leakage) of lead from the sample will result in a discrepancy in the ages determined by each decay scheme.
 This effect is referred to as discordance and is demonstrated in Figure 1.
 If a series of zircon samples has lost different amounts of lead, the samples generate a discordant line.
 The upper intercept of the concordia and the discordia line will reflect the original age of formation, while the lower intercept will reflect the age of the event that led to open system behavior and therefore the lead loss; although there has been some disagreement regarding the meaning of the lower intercept ages.

 Figure 1: Concordia diagram for data published by Mattinson for zircon samples from Klamath Mountains in Northern California.
 Ages for the concordia increase in increments of 100 million years.

 Undamaged zircon retains the lead generated by radioactive decay of uranium and thorium up to very high temperatures (about 900 °C), though accumulated radiation damage within zones of very high uranium can lower this temperature substantially.
 Zircon is very chemically inert and resistant to mechanical weathering – a mixed blessing for geochronologists, as zones or even whole crystals can survive melting of their parent rock with their original uranium–lead age intact.
 Thus, zircon crystals with prolonged and complicated histories can contain zones of dramatically different ages (usually with the oldest zone forming the core, and the youngest zone forming the rim of the crystal), and so are said to demonstrate "inherited characteristics".
 Unraveling such complexities (which can also exist within other minerals, depending on their maximum lead-retention temperature) generally requires in situ micro-beam analysis using, for example, ion microprobe (SIMS), or laser ICP-MS.

+Lead correction

+For U-Pb isotope ratio's to give a age with geological significance it is important to take into account how much of the measured lead isotopes originate from the uranium that has decayed in the mineral since formation.
+Initial lead Pb_{i} or Pb_{0} is lead that has been in the mineral since formation.
+Common lead Pb_{c} refers to all lead that did not form from uranium decay in the mineral.
+Notably Pb_{c} also includes lead measured that originates from lab contamination.

+BSE image of complex zircon showing a core, rim, fractures and fluid alteration with legend and scale.
+Zircon originates from a metagranitoid in Bergslagen, Sweden.